moazragab12/Cartnest/README.md

   - Follow Google-style docstring format
 ## Database

-The MarketPlace application uses a PostgreSQL database with a primary-replica setup for high availability.
+The Cartnset application uses a PostgreSQL database with a primary-replica setup for high availability.
 The database schema includes several key tables:

 ### Database Structure